-If you’re a pluviophile but you live in a place that rarely gets any rain, you barely get to experience the rain you love so much.
-You could just solve this by moving to a place that gets more rain, “but where should I move if I like the rain?” you might be thinking.
+If you’re a pluviophile but live in a place that rarely gets any rain, you barely get to experience the rain you love so much.
+You could solve this by moving to a place that gets more rain, “but where should I move if I like the rain?” you might be thinking.
 To solve this dilemma, we’ve written this article filled to the brim with plenty of places you could visit or move to if you like the rain!

 Most Wet Places

 Cropp River, New Zealand

 Cropp River in New Zealand is a river surrounded by a lush forest that gets around 11,516 mm of rain a year!

 Average Annual Rainfall: 11,516 mm

 Colombia currently holds the top position for the country with the highest rainfall in the world, so it only makes sense that we would have a place from here on this list.